Dynamic Element Masking & UI Stability

 Viewport and Device Pixel Ratio Standardization

-// Example: Playwright viewport & DPR normalization.
+// Playwright viewport & DPR normalization.

 const context = await browser.newContext({